Public broadcasting: Czech Republic

 Czech Television (Česká televize) and Czech Radio (Český rozhlas) are public broadcasters formed in 1992 to take over the Czech operations of the state-ran Czechoslovak Television and Czechoslovak Radio, respectively.
 Until the dissolution of Czechoslovakia in 1993, both broadcasters coexisted with their federal Czechoslovak counterparts, after which they also took over the channels previously occupied by the common federal broadcasting.

-Czech Television broadcasts from three studios in Prague, Brno and Ostrava and operates several TV channels: ČT1, ČT2, ČT3, ČT24, ČT sport, ČT :D and ČT art.
+Czech Television broadcasts from three studios in Prague, Brno, and Ostrava and operates several TV channels: ČT1, ČT2, ČT24, ČT sport, ČT :D, and ČT art.
 Czech television is funded through a monthly fee of 135 CZK which every household that owns a TV or a radio has to pay.
 Since October 2011 advertising on Czech TV is restricted to ČT 2 and ČT sport.

-Czech Radio broadcasts four nationwide stations Radiožurnál, Dvojka, Vltava and Plus, several regional and topical digital stations.
+Czech Radio broadcasts four nationwide stations Radiožurnál, Dvojka, Vltava, and Plus, several regional and topical digital stations.
 It also provides an international service Radio Prague International, which broadcasts abroad in six languages.
 Czech Radio is funded through a monthly fee of 45 CZK.

+Current general manager of Czech Television is Jan Souček, who was elected for a six-year term by the Czech Television Council (Rada České televize).
+Souček has courted controversy in his tenure given his attack on free media and his attacks on employees of Czech Television.
+Souček compared himself to Milada Horáková after strong criticism of his managerial skills from Czech Television Council.
+Souček later commented that it was silly from him.
+In an interview on 5.
+9. 2023 Souček, as the incoming director general, stated: "I am constantly asking for money.
+A press conference of the Ministry of Culture has been announced for Tuesday, where the ministerial commission should reveal how it envisions the reform of financing public service media.
+According to my information, our call will be heard for the most part."
+During his tenure, Souček constantly asks for more money from the public fees, however it seems that he is not able to use money economically while blacking out financial documents to hide it from the public.